Sitefinity/Telerik.Sitefinity.Samples.Coverflow/README.md

 ###The bellow sample is deprecated.
 It's support ends with the Sitefinity 8.1 release and will no longer be updated.

-Telerik.Sitefinity.Samples.Coverflow
+Progress.Sitefinity.Samples.Coverflow
 ====================================

 [![Build Status](http://sdk-jenkins-ci.cloudapp.net/buildStatus/icon?job=Telerik.Sitefinity.Samples.Coverflow.CI)](http://sdk-jenkins-ci.cloudapp.net/job/Telerik.Sitefinity.Samples.Coverflow.CI/)

 ## Coverflow widget sample

-The CoverFlow widget is a Silverlight-based widget that displays all images uploaded in a selected album of Sitefinity Images library.
+The CoverFlow widget is a Silverlight-based widget that displays all images uploaded in a selected album of Sitefinity CMS Images library.
 The sample features a widget created with RadCoverFlow, part of RadControls for Silverlight suite that is delivered with the SDK.
-The RadCoverFlow is used to create a native Sitefinity widget.
+The RadCoverFlow is used to create a native Sitefinity CMS widget.
 You can run the Coverflow widget sample with any type of license.
 Using the Coverflow widget sample, you can:
 * Create a RadCoverFlow widget
 * Register the widget in the Toolbox
-* Upload all images necessary for the widget to function in a Sitefinity Images Library
+* Upload all images necessary for the widget to function in a Sitefinity CMS Images Library

 ### Requirements

-* Sitefinity license
+* Sitefinity CMS license
 * .NET Framework 4.5
 * Visual Studio 2012
 * Microsoft SQL Server 2008R2 or later versions